poare/lqcd/notes.md

 - Figure out how discretization artifacts work.
 There should be around 7 to 10 coefficients to fit based on the model at the end of Phiala's paper.
 I can pick momentum and simulate what the plot should look like to get a feel for about what each coefficient is (do that in Mathematica).
   - Phiala says that it should take about 50 momenta to get a good fit for the coefficients on the plot.
 - Run a point source on 15 configurations to see if we get anything.

+Meeting 3/23:
+- How to get the MS bar coupling?
+Do you have any references, because none of the results I found when I went digging on the internet stood out to me?
+  - Using RunDec.
+Where should I start running alpha from, and how many flavors?
+There's an example in the RunDec package that takes alpha(mu = 896) = .0889 and runs it from there with 6 flavors.
+Should I do the same?
+- Going to try to convert to MS bar first, then do the fit.
+It seems like the general method is to expand the lattice artifacts in the most general way that we can, then reduce the number of coefficients based on what we expect.
+I'll probably try to fit a few different models, then see how the subtraction looks.
+- Do people usually do fits like this in Python, or with something more tailored to this?
+- Do I need to deal with the RGI operator, or can I just go right to MS bar and do the fit in that scheme?
+  - It looks like Z_{RGI} is used to convert to an arbitrary scheme, but if we're for sure doing MS bar then I don't know if it's worth the hassle to compute it.